Emotions in Online Content Diffusion: Model

-Based on the main analysis, we further perform mediation analysis to unveil the mechanisms behind the main effects, following the widely-used procedures established by \cite{baron1986moderator}.
-As we detail in Section \ref{section:mech}, we tested the mediating effects of the average age, gender composition, average network centrality (measured by users' average friend number), and social relations (measured by the proportion of weak ties) among the users in a cascade, respectively, on the relationships between each discrete emotion and each cascade dimension.
+Based on the main model, we further investigated the effects of negative emotional expressions on the demographics (i.e., age, gender, and network degree) of all the users involved in the cascades and the social ties among them.
+As we detail in Section \ref{section:mech}, we tested the effects of negative emotional expressions on the average age, gender composition, average network degree (measured by users' average number of friends), and social ties (measured by the proportion of weak ties) involved in a cascade, respectively.
+We utilize the same partial-linear instrumental variable approach for analysis, where $y_{ij}$ in Equation \ref{eq:de_main} in this analysis indicates user demographics and their social ties involved in the cascade of the $jth$ article published by the $ith$ publisher.
+Similar to our analysis of the effects of negative emotional expressions on structural properties of cascades, we also controlled for the positive emotional expressions embedded in the articles.

-Our mediation analysis consists of three regression equations.
-The first step is to investigate the effects of eight discrete emotions on each mediator by regressing each mediator (average age, average friend number and the proportion of weak ties among all the users involved in a cascade) on eight discrete emotions with control variables to test which emotions reveal significant relationships with the mediator.
-We utilize the two-level hierarchical regression model shown in equation \ref{eq:firststep}.